Extended events in SQL server- top 5 use

 Lightweight Design

-Extended Events’ architecture is made to efficiently gather, store, and retrieve data.
+Extended Events’ architecture is made to gather, store, and retrieve data efficiently.
 Due to its lightweight design, the monitoring procedure itself won’t strain the system.

 Integration with Transact-SQL

-T-SQL scripts may be used to manage and setup Extended Events, giving database experts a strong and accustomed working environment.
+T-SQL scripts may be used to manage and set up Extended Events, giving database experts a strong and familiar working environment.

 Diagnose Difficult-to-Replicate Issues

-Extended Events’ fine-grained event-capturing capabilities make it possible to identify and troubleshoot problems that are challenging to reproduce in controlled situations.
+Extended Events’ fine-grained event-capturing capabilities allow us to identify and troubleshoot problems that are challenging to reproduce in controlled situations.

 Check this article also: Deadlocks in SQL Server: Understanding and Resolving Database Concurrency Issues